 Purpose of the Society

 The purpose of the Society is to further the awareness of history with emphasis on the Monongalia County area, which initially was composed of several present-day West Virginia counties as well as a portion of southwestern Pennsylvania.
 To do this, the Society conducts four dinner meetings each year with programs involving historical subjects.
-Meetings are held at 6:15 PM at the Suncrest United Methodist Church in Morgantown (Van Voorhis Road) on the third Fridays of March, May, September, and November.
-The current dinner cost is $10.00; persons not wishing to have dinner can attend the program portion of the meeting without charge.
+Pre COVID meetings were held at 6:15 PM at the Suncrest United Methodist Church in Morgantown (Van Voorhis Road) on the third Fridays of March, May, September, and November.
+A search for a new dinner venue is underway since the church hall is no linger available.
+Persons not wishing to have dinner can attend the program portion of the meeting at approximately 7 pm, without charge.

 All members receive the quarterly newsletter with articles of local interest, and an Annual Proceedings booklet which contains historical manuscripts.
 In addition several monographs have been published and are for sale to the public.